omshub/website/README.md

 yarn dev
 ```

 Open `http://localhost:3000` with your browser to see the result.
 The local data will be seeded from scratch.
-Furthermore, you can use the local auth service by simply logging in via any of the provided services (e.g., Google) with auto-generated credentials, which wwill simulate a logged in user account.
+Furthermore, you can use the local auth service by simply logging in via any of the provided services (e.g., Google) with auto-generated credentials, which will simulate a logged in user account.

 ### Yarn development scripts